octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 ---

-In this chapter, we will briefly introduce some other *public* consensus algorithms.
+In this chapter, we will briefly introduce some other *public* consensus mechanisms.
 Remember we defined what's a consensus, in IT, in the *Main properties of the first "blockchain"* chapter [here](blockchain-basics/main-properties#what-is-a-consensus):
 <NotificationBar>
     <p>